peter88213/yw-table/docs/usage.md

 #### Scrolling

-Use the mouse wheel for vertical scrolling, and <Shift>-mouse wheel for horizontal scrolling.
+- Use the mouse wheel for vertical scrolling.
+- Use the mouse wheel with the `Shift` key pressed for horizontal scrolling.

+#### Add/remove relationships

+- Add/Remove relationships by klicking on the nodes with the `Alt` key pressed.

 #### Open a project